 Consequently, my work tends to find those small passionate groups of people who share that similar existential journey, and nudges them front and center.
 From two lonely women scraping together a living in an Idaho forest to the WNBA all-star in the midst of a personal scandal, from the lone video game developer trying to make something meaningful to the middle school teacher chosen to colonize Mars.
 I am drawn to the people who have that one exceptional talent, and whose story pushes them to the limit in their quest for freedom, greatness, or redemption.

 Which leads me to my role as not only an artist in the present, but for the present.
-As our society changes, so has theater in almost all aspects, from marketing to design, from aesthetic to sensibility.
-With my work, I seek to represent that growing shift in our societal norms with plays that feel as contemporary as the audience that it seeks, feature stories that are relevant to a new generation of theatergoers, and contain an awareness to technology that is fueled not by fear, but by hope.
+As our society changes, so has storytelling in almost all aspects, from marketing to design, from aesthetic to sensibility, from interaction to distribution.
+With my work, I seek to represent that growing shift in our societal norms with plays and games that feel as contemporary as the audience that it seeks, feature stories that are relevant to a new generation of audiences, and contain an awareness to technology that is fueled not by fear, but by hope.